Kowalczykiewicz/JsonValidationService/README.md

 Results will be available in `target/scala-2.12/scoverage-report/index.html`.

 ## Limitation note
-In-memory H2 database-config (in `application.conf`) => restart the app will lose the stored schemas.
+In-memory H2 database-config (in `application.conf`) => restart the app will lose the stored schemas